Whitepaper: Delivering quality results in a pharmaceutical platform faster

 Analysts also receive far richer information about the samples they receive than is possible using typical requesting systems.

 Knowing how the material the sample was taken from was made and understanding the purpose of the process scientist’s experiment the analyst can quickly determine the appropriate test strategy to take.
 For example, they can check how the material was processed prior to receipt and find what buffer or solvent was used and adapt their assay procedure accordingly, such as selecting the most appropriate marker or standard to use.

-An understanding of the flow of people and materials within a laboratory can help optimise processes, particularly when workstations are implemented.
+An understanding of the flow of people and materials within a laboratory can help optimize processes, particularly when workstations are implemented.
 It is possible to optimize the flow of data too.
 Deploying a data management platform in analytical development and QC laboratories can simplify the way people record and use experimental data, particularly when coupled with the implementation of the most suitable data entry device for a given procedure.
 For example, for some workstations a fixed touchscreen can be both simpler and safer to use than a portable tablet computer.

 When moving to an electronic data capture system, there is a tendency to simply replicate paper processes electronically.
 However, as paper forms are one-dimensional, the way a procedure is laid out in a paper based form often doesn’t reflect the order in which analysts fill it in.
 Once a procedure can be executed electronically, the information captured in an audit trail provides insight into how analysts interact with a procedure, providing a valuable resource to identify ways in which the procedural flow can be improved or simplified.